Modifying Banded Objects

 - For a horizontal banded object, drag the boundary on the right side of the banded panel until the panel is at the required width.

-You can also use the properties Invisible and Width/Height of a banded panel in the Report Inspector to show/hide, and resize the panel.
+You can also make use of the properties Invisible and Width/Height of a banded panel in the Inspector to show/hide, and resize the panel.